-- The percentage of children entering kindergarten who are kindergarten-ready increases. - The number of students successful in all ninth grade courses increases. - The graduation rate will increase more rapidly than is currently occurring. - The number of students who successfully transition to post-secondary training, education, and work increases.
+- The percentage of children entering kindergarten who are kindergarten-ready increases.10 - The number of students successful in all ninth grade courses increases. - The graduation rate will increase more rapidly than is currently occurring. - [Internutibercofcstudents whorsuccessfullyetransition] to post-secondary training, education, and work increases.